Asian shares fall on fears over US-China tariffs standoff

 ANALYST’S TAKE: “Trade issues and their impact on the global economy are likely to dominate investor focus this week,” Stephen Innes of OANDA said in a commentary.
 “This good cop-bad cop routine continues to undermine Mr. Mnuchin’s efforts as it’s still not clear if anyone other the Trump himself is commissioned to cut a deal.
 And not too unexpectedly and quite ominously China could cancel the meeting,” he added.

-ENERGY: Benchmark U.S. crude dropped 3 cents to $68.96 a barrel on Monday.
+ENERGY: Benchmark U.S. crude dropped 6 cents to $68.93 a barrel on Monday.
 The contract added 0.6 percent to settle at $68.99 a barrel in New York.
-Brent crude, used to price international oils, gained 1 cent to $78.10 a barrel.
+Brent crude, used to price international oils, dropped 7 cents to $78.02 a barrel.
 It shed 0.1 percent to $78.09 a barrel in London.